mmizutani/hanami-serializer/README.md

 * Made compatible with rom-core 5.1.2 or above
 * Upgraded the dependencies (dry-struct, dry-types)
 * Dropped support for hanami-model (at least for now; hanami-model still depends on very old versions of dry-struct and dry-types.)
+* Added a configurable option to switch the JSON marshalling engine from Ruby's builtin JSON to Oj
 * Expanded test coverage

 ## Index